jcdahl/KickStarter-Analysis/Written_Report_Template.md

   1. If you need need between $30,000 and $34,999 ask for $35,000 - $39,999 because $30-$34,999 has the 2nd least amount of succesful campaigns at 27% and the 2nd highest fail rate of 73% while the $35-$39,999 group saw a 67% success rate and only a 33% fail rate.
 However, If one doesnt need to raise that much money run a campaign for $4,999 or less becasue those two categories had the highest success rates at 76% and 73%.

 - What are some limitations of this dataset?
+  1. You cant compare any of this to how louise's play *Fever* did in the same timeframe.

 - What are some other possible tables and/or graphs that we could create?
+  1. Could have a reference point on the Launch date chart showing where *Fever* launched
+  2. Analysis on percent to goal for all failed and successful campaigns to look at the margins for trends.